Am I Married to a Narcissist? Signs, Truths, and What to Do Next

 Phase 4: Discard or Reset

 Some narcissists leave suddenly.
 Others reset the cycle with brief kindness once they sense you pulling away.
+This cycle keeps many people stuck far longer than they intended.

 What Is the One-Question Narcissist Test?